-The temperature of the wash solution in manual warewashing equipment shall be maintained at not less than one hundred ten degrees Fahrenheit (forty-three degrees Celsius) or the temperature specified on the cleaning agent manufacturer's label instructions.
+The temperature of the wash solution in manual warewashing equipment is to be maintained at not less than one hundred ten degrees Fahrenheit (forty-three degrees Celsius) or the temperature specified on the cleaning agent manufacturer's label instructions.

-- (J) Mechanical warewashing equipment wash solution temperature. - (1) The temperature of the wash solution in spray type warewashers that use hot water to sanitize may not be less than: - (a) For a stationary rack, single temperature machine, one hundred sixty-five degrees Fahrenheit (seventy-four degrees Celsius); - (b) For a stationary rack, dual temperature machine, one hundred fifty degrees Fahrenheit (sixty-six degrees Celsius); - (c) For a single tank, conveyor, dual temperature machine, one hundred sixty degrees Fahrenheit (seventy-one degrees Celsius); or - (d) For a multitank, conveyor, multitemperature machine, one hundred fifty degrees Fahrenheit (sixty-six degrees Celsius). - (2) The temperature of the wash solution in spray-type warewashers that use chemicals to sanitize may not be less than one hundred twenty degrees Fahrenheit (forty-nine degrees Celsius).
+- (J) Mechanical warewashing equipment wash solution temperature. - (1) The temperature of the wash solution in spray type warewashers that use hot water to sanitize is not permitted to be less than: - (a) For a stationary rack, single temperature machine, one hundred sixty-five degrees Fahrenheit (seventy-four degrees Celsius); - (b) For a stationary rack, dual temperature machine, one hundred fifty degrees Fahrenheit (sixty-six degrees Celsius); - (c) For a single tank, conveyor, dual temperature machine, one hundred sixty degrees Fahrenheit (seventy-one degrees Celsius); or - (d) For a multitank, conveyor, multitemperature machine, one hundred fifty degrees Fahrenheit (sixty-six degrees Celsius). - (2) The temperature of the wash solution in spray-type warewashers that use chemicals to sanitize is not permitted to be less than one hundred twenty degrees Fahrenheit (forty-nine degrees Celsius).